fritz-max/Winning-FACCAxDC-Forecasting-Competition-2020/README.md

 # Winning the FACCAxDC Energy Forecasting Competition 2020
-This repo contains the code used by *Team Anaconda* to win the Energy forecasting competition 2020 hosted by Finance and Consulting Club Aarhus (FACCA) and Danske Commodities.
+This repo contains the code used by our team to win the Energy forecasting competition 2020 hosted by Finance and Consulting Club Aarhus (FACCA) and Danske Commodities.

 [Event description:](https://facca.dk/events/facca-x-dc-forecasting-competition?fbclid=IwAR1egmMOBNAQKFcqitFw4oWuQKZ58bZE7b6Z2Vwenzez_lLgMJgGhmIn4Gc)
 > In collaboration with Danske Commodities, FACCA is inviting you to a virtual Forecasting Competition centered around data and value-generation.
 DC is a data-driven energy trading company, executing more than 5700 trades a day.
 Electricity demand is a central feature used specifically to optimise these trading decisions, and any improvements in forecasting accuracy directly generate more value in DC.
 This Forecasting Competition will make it possible for you to explore your data science skills by building a forecasting model of your own choice.